ArturoWipe/gargantext-frontend/REACTIX.md

 takes an initial value, `useState` takes a function to calculate an initial value.
 In our case, we have the value already, so `useState'`.

-### Going in circles: rerendering by changing props
+### Going in circles: rerendering by changing Props

 We have already explored one way of getting a component to rerender in response to the world - the `useState'` hook.
 Another way is to change